-Eighty to ninety percent of people in the United States will suffer from back pain during their lifetime.
+Eighty to 90% of people in the United States will suffer from back pain during their lifetime.
 Back pain is the second most common reason for visits to the doctor.
 It is also a direct cause of enormous health care expenses.

-Back strain is by far the leading cause (80 percent to 85 percent of cases) of low back pain in the United States.
+Back strain is by far the leading cause (80% to 85% of cases) of low back pain in the United States.
 Other causes include:

 - Disc herniation: A herniated disk is a rupture of the fibrocartilage surrounding the invertebral disk.
 Pressure from the vertebrae above and below the disk squeeze the cushioning substance (nucleus pulposus) out of the disk.
 The nucleus pulposus can press against spinal nerve roots.
 This can be very painful and cause nerve damage if not treated properly.

 - Osteoarthritis/spinal stenosis: This is characterized by the constriction or narrowing of the vertebral canal.

 - Spondylolisthesis: Spondylolisthesis is the partial forward dislocation of one vertebra over the one below it.
 Usually the fifth lumbar is dislocated over the first sacral vertebra.